51% Attack

 Equation

-The probability of being to be able to rewrite blocks in the blockchain is a function of how much mining power you have and how many blocks you want to try and replace.
+The probability of being able to rewrite blocks in the blockchain is a function of how much mining power you have and how many blocks you want to try and replace.

 Here's the equation from the Bitcoin Whitepaper (Section 11):